amirkdv/biseqt/README.md

 ### Behavior

-* Good:
+#### Good

 1. When compared to the true graph, the assembled overlap graph typically has some missing edges (e.g %15 of edges missing) but very few wrong edges are added (often none).
 1. Generated overlap graphs are (close to) acyclic.
 1. As a consequence of the (i), the assembled layout path is consistent with the true layout in the sense that its sequence of reads is a subsequence (i.e in correct order) of the correct layout path.

-* Bad:
+#### Bad

 1. When two reads are both mostly overlapping the direction may come out wrong and this can cause cycles in the overlap graph.
 1. There are occassional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).

 ## To Do

-#### Missing features
 * Perform assembly on condensed sequences.

-#### Improvements
+* Move seed expansion from Python to C.
 * Switch to `igraph` for cycle processing; `networkx` gets slow quickly.
-* Code docs: all of [`OverlapFinder`](/align/tuples.py) and [Assembler](/align/assembly.py).
-* Separate cycle breaking from finding the overlap graph (for convenience in debugging large simulations).
-* For any two reads, do we need to pursue all segments that satisfy the score criteria or should we drop out once we find one segment?
-Note that most of the time for overlapping sequences many seeds come from the same correct suffix-prefix alignment.
-* Make `align.Transcript` a `namedtuple` as well (unless it's becoming a `CffiObject`).
-* An overlap graph must satisfy two consistency criterions:
-  * it is a DAG,
-  * For any vertex *u* in it, any pair of outgoing (incoming) neighbors of *u* are adjacent.

-  Assembly overlap graphs are DAG (or close to it) but they rarely satisfy the second.
-The second criteria can be used to find missing edges by brute force overlap alignment (this matches the typical case of left-out-vertices in simulations).
-The difficulty is to find a way to recover necessary edges for a full layout path without trying to recover *all* missing edges.
-* Cycle breaking:
-  * Investigate whether a smarter cycle breaking algorithm is needed.
-  * Investigate whether we should stop ignoring sequence pairs that are mostly overlapping.
-These are currently ignored since we may get the direction wrong on a heavy edge.
-The idea is that such edges are not typically informative about the longest path.
-* Move seed expansion from Python to C.

-#### Simulations
+### Simulations

 * Test on larger data sets (requires speedup).
 * Separate sanity tests from simulations; write sanity tests for individual parts of assembly.